 “I am no slave.”
 He said as he looked up to the deity.

-Anodyne was struggling to breath as his body was dealing with shock, he turned slowly to Rune, and slurred out a single line.
+Anodyne was struggling to breathe as his body was dealing with shock; he turned slowly to Rune and slurred out a single line.